|

 Top View of Cabinet Platform

-After the platform was installed it was topped with three sections of plywood and attached to the base so that you can sit the cabinets on top.
-Finally you’ll want to secure the cabinets to the platform base and wall once you’ve made sure they’re level.
+After the platform was installed it was topped with three sections of 3/4″ plywood that were attached to the base so that you can sit the cabinets on top.

 DIY Built-in Media Center